filippocostalli/recepta-regis-fse/README.md

 - hl7cda.js creates the CDA from a record.
 It uses [Selmer](https://github.com/yogthos/Selmer) as a template engine;
 ## Usage

-FIXME

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Filippo Costalli

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at